Alexander Lukashenko: Fifth term (2015–2020)

 On 11 October 2015, Lukashenko was elected for his fifth term as the president of Belarus.
-Just over three weeks later, he was inaugurated in the Independence Palace in the presence of attendees such as former president of Ukraine Leonid Kuchma, Chairman of the Russian Communist Party Gennady Zyuganov and Belarusian biathlete Darya Domracheva.
-On mid-September 2017, Lukashenko oversaw the advancement of joint Russian and Belarusian military relations during the military drills that were part of the Zapad 2017 exercise.
+Just over three weeks later, he was inaugurated in the Independence Palace in the presence of attendees such as former president of Ukraine Leonid Kuchma, Chairman of the Russian Communist Party Gennady Zyuganov, and Belarusian biathlete Darya Domracheva.
+In mid-September 2017, Lukashenko oversaw the advancement of joint Russian and Belarusian military relations during the military drills that were part of the Zapad 2017 exercise.

-In August 2018, Lukashenko fired his prime minister Andrei Kobyakov and various other officials due to a corruption scandal.
-Sergei Rumas was appointed to take his place as prime minister.
+In August 2018, Lukashenko fired his prime minister, Andrei Kobyakov, and several other officials due to a corruption scandal.
+Eventually, Sergei Rumas was appointed to succeed him as prime minister.
 In May 2017, Lukashenko signed a decree on the Foundation of the Directorate of the 2019 European Games in Minsk.

-In April 2019, Lukashenko announced that the games were on budget and on time and eventually he opened the 2nd edition of the event on 21 June.
+In April 2019, Lukashenko announced that the games were on budget and on time, and eventually, he opened the 2nd edition of the event on 21 June.
 Between 1–3 July 2019, he oversaw the country's celebrations of the 75th anniversary of the Minsk Offensive, which culminated in an evening military parade of the Armed Forces of Belarus on the last day, which is the country's Independence Day.In August 2019, Lukashenko met with former Kyrgyz President Kurmanbek Bakiyev, who has lived in exile in Minsk since 2010, in the Palace of Independence to mark Bakiyev's 70th birthday, which he had marked several days earlier.
-The meeting, which included the presentation of traditional flowers and symbolic gifts, angered the Kyrgyz Foreign Ministry which stated that the meeting "fundamentally does not meet the principles of friendship and cooperation between the two countries".
-In November 2019, Lukashenko visited the Austrian capital of Vienna on a state visit, which was his first in three years to an EU country.
+The meeting, which included the presentation of traditional flowers and symbolic gifts, angered the Kyrgyz Foreign Ministry, which stated that the meeting "fundamentally does not meet the principles of friendship and cooperation between the two countries."
+In November 2019, Lukashenko visited the Austrian capital, Vienna, on a state visit, which was his first in three years to an EU country.
 During the visit, he met with President Alexander Van der Bellen, Chancellor Brigitte Bierlein, and National Council President Wolfgang Sobotka.
 He also paid his respects at the Soviet War Memorial at the Schwarzenbergplatz.

 During the course of the COVID-19 pandemic, he undertook two working visits to Russia, one of the few European leaders to undertake foreign visits during the pandemic.
-He also received Hungarian prime minister Viktor Orbán during his state visit to Minsk.
+He also received Hungarian Prime Minister Viktor Orbán during his state visit to Minsk.
 Orbán called for an end to EU sanctions on Belarus during this visit.
 His first visit to Russia was to attend the rescheduled Moscow Victory Day Parade on Red Square together with his son.